xStarbound/xStarbound/README.md

 The following mods work on xStarbound, but require xSBCompat to unlock «OpenStarbound»-tagged functionality:

 - [Show Item Names!](https://steamcommunity.com/sharedfiles/filedetails/?id=2283501469) — xStarbound supports the needed functionality, but a patch is required to emulate OpenStarbound's `root.assetSourcePaths` and bypass an OpenStarbound check.
+- [Persona Roleplay Suite](https://steamcommunity.com/sharedfiles/filedetails/?id=3602045663) ([GitLab](https://gitlab.ysrv.de/fluffybound/persona)) — requires xStarbound v4.5.2+ or any OpenStarbound nightly built on or after 21 July 2026 for full functionality (particularly player render layer support).
+On xStarbound, xSBCompat is required to translate some oSBisms (`input.getTag` and `player.effectsAnimator`) to xStarbound equivalents, fix compatibility issues with xStarbound's multi-player-character feature (`/add`, `/remove`, xPlayer, etc.) and resolve a FezzedTech compatibility issue that can override poses and rotations.

 The following OpenStarbound mods require xSBCompat to bypass unnecessary OpenStarbound checks: